Suzumiya894/lerobot/README.md

 ### Record a dataset

 Before you record a dataset, check the local configuration file and make sure 'Stretch3RobotConfig' - 'control_mode' is set to 'vel'.
 This is because the configuration will also affect the dataset features.
+Also setting "control_action_use_head" to true and "control_action_base_only_x" to false will save the most information for dataset, and can use the dataset transfer script straightly.

 The default dataset features are:
 - observation: